matplotlib/matplotlib/doc/devel/conduct/CoC_reporting_manual.rst

 * Taking no further action

-  - if we determine no violations have occurred.
+  - if it is determined no violations have occurred.
   - if the matter has been resolved publicly while the committee was considering responses.

 * Coordinating voluntary mediation: if all involved parties agree, the Committee may facilitate a mediation process as detailed above.